 The coffee is fabulous.
 I always start the day with a shot or two of espresso, or a latte.
 In my opinion, it’s better than even the premium offerings on the American ships.

 The basic alcoholic drinks package is the cheapest I’ve seen.
 There is also a greater variety of packages, so you can, for example, save money by excluding cocktails.

-Last, but absolutely not least, Costa has its own mobile phone app that allows passengers to keep in touch with each other while onboard without using up their internet allowance.
+Last, but absolutely not least, Costa cruises has its own mobile phone app that allows passengers to keep in touch with each other while onboard without using up their internet allowance.
 I would definitely recommend you download this app if you are considering cruising with Costa!

 Emma says: Brilliant article Brett!
 I would definitely consider a Costa cruise.
 I am more than happy to eat primarily Italian food and the fact that all of the staff speak English puts my mind at ease.
 It really wouldn’t bother me about announcements in other languages.
 Always surprises me when I go far away on a cruise but English is the only spoken language.
 Other languages remind me that I am travelling!
 Little strange to be in a big floating box with just lots of English people *ehem* Cunard *ehem*.

 I love the free app too!
 That is such a good idea.
 Thanks again Brett.
 I hope you can share more Costa experiences with us in the future.